Drewrwhite/musical_journeys/README.md

 <img src="images/charts.png" height=50% width=50%>

 ## Goals
-_I would like to keep adding to this project and have some feature goals going forward:_
+_I would like to keep adding to this project and have the following goals:_
 1. In the data that I analyzed, no meta data for Artist or Title was present.
 I would like to find a way to analyze the music and pull that information.
 I made attempts to do this with the `Shazam API` and `AcoustID` but did not have any luck.
 2. Continue training this model to make the accuracy score higher with all genres.
 3. With genres in mind, I would like to bring sub-genres into the model.